bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/capslock_doc.md

 ---
 title: "Capslock Doc"
 description: "The capslock doc is a document that was found earlier than expected.
 Its password uses the capital letters from the album itself.
-The email is currently unavailable and it is unknown what will happen to this file."
+It led to an email that can no longer be reached and the file has been removed in an update."
 categories: ["for-sof"]
-tags: ["selene", "capslock doc", "anagram", "dekode", "matrix", "concealed origins"]
+tags: ["bmth", "arg", "selene", "capslock doc", "anagram", "dekode", "matrix", "concealed origins", "capitals", "capitalized"]
 image: "https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/capslock_doc/gallery/crate_selene.png"
 previous: "lore/insight4-vision"
 previous_text: "INSIGHT4.DOC"